MAIF/otoroshi/manual/src/main/paradox/integrations/analytics.md

 * `otoroshi-audits`

 @@@ warning
 If you use trustore/keystore to access your kafka instances, the paths should be absolute and refers to host paths.
+You can also choose a client certificate from otoroshi for client authentication.
 @@@